GitHubDragonFly/HTML_CSS_JS_Flask/README.md

  - almost all Three.js viewers in this project support `URL loading`, use `Orbit Controls`, have a `grid / polar grid` buttons and a `gizmo` present
  - DRACO and KTX2 support were added to the GLTF Viewer:
    - this seems to work fine when using URL option (see the screenshot) so try using it for fetching files both locally from the server and from the Internet
-   - this should work fine for browsing local files which are either in binary or embedded format (try loading some `.ktx2` or `JPG/PNG/BMP` texture file along just to see if and how it changes the object's appearance)
+   - this should work fine for browsing local files which are either in binary or embedded format (try loading some `.ktx2` or `JPG/PNG/BMP/GIF` texture file along just to see if and how it changes the object's appearance)
    - you can also open `.drc` file types either alone or together with some texture file
  - KTX2 support was also added to the DAE Viewer

 Additional Notes:
  - Single character buttons, where applicable: `E` - edges, `F` - flatShading, `A` - animations, `X`- extras, `M` - materials, `T` - textures, `P` - poses, `#` - grid
  - [OrbitControlsGizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) non-module version was added to all viewers
- - VRML viewer is module based, requires a server and will not be functional in the online preview
+ - VRML viewer is module based, requires a server and will not be functional in the online preview:
    - if using a server then try the following link via the URL option:
    - `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/vrml/house.wrl`
  - FBX viewer appears to be fully functional in the online preview, see the `Usage` section for the link